Women’s Health & Gender-Related Nurse Practitioner (WHNP) – Education, Licensure & Salary

 The Bureau of Labor Statistics does not track specific salary data for WHNPs but aggregates salaries for all nurse practitioners.

-According to the BLS (May 2021), nurse practitioners in the US earn $118,040 per year on average.
-The percentiles for NPs wages were:
+According to the BLS (May 2022), the mean wage for nurse practitioners in the US is $125,900 per year on average with the following percentiles:

 Women’s Health & Gender-Related Nurse Practitioner (WHNP) Licensure and Certification Requirements